aboldguess/bid-finder/README.md

 was added to the database or skipped as a duplicate.
 A final message summarises how many new tenders were stored.

+## Statistics

+The `/stats` page displays when the scraper last completed successfully.
+This helps you confirm that automated cron jobs are running as expected.

 ## Adding new sources

 The dashboard includes a small form for defining additional tender sources at